sebbas/MemeGenerator/README.md

     - Cats
     - Cute
   - Option for custom categories
+  - indicator/ floating button for "new posts" when loading button was clicked and scroll position is not at top
 - SettingsFragment:
   - Cleanup: remove unused preferences
   - Add option: disable "recents" tab